MadBlackCat/MadBlackCat.github.io/_posts/2019-06-19-OrderModelRNN.md

 The model select sentences from document sentences set as summary until predict the 'stop' word.
 Train a model form scratch and a model that is pre-trained on the ordering task.
+When Decoder they used beam search.
+The beam size is 100.

 ![](../assets/roughorder.png)

 ##### Learned Sentence Representations

+The ST is Skip Thought.
+They have two decoder of the model.
+One is used to predict the the forward direction of the order and another in the backward direction.

 ![](../assets/lsrorder.png)